RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Managing-Application-Data.md

 ## Task 4: Creating and Customising Tasks in Leave Request Approval application

-In this Lesson, you will design a simple Leave Request Application where an Employee can make a request to apply for leave and the Manager of the Employee either approves or rejects the leave.
+In this task, you design a simple Leave Request Application where an Employee can make a request to apply for leave and the Manager of the Employee either approves or rejects the leave.

 1. Navigate to the **Leave Request Approval** application you created in the previous Task and then click **Shared Components**.